 Maintenance Tips for Electric Boats

-Battery Terminal Cleaning Procedure:
+Battery Terminal Cleaning Procedure

 - Disconnect battery (negative first).

-- Mix baking soda and water (1:10 ratio).
+- Mix baking soda and water (1:10 ratio) and apply with a soft-bristle brush.

-- Rinse thoroughly with fresh water.
+- Rinse thoroughly with fresh water, dry completely, and apply terminal protector.

 - Reconnect (positive first) and torque terminals per specifications.